 Used FD Camera Lens Prices

-Prices are frequently changing.
-During the past several years, involvement in film photography has been increasing.
-Consequently, price ranges have slowly risen.
+Lens prices are regularly changing.
+For the past several years, interest in film photography has been rising.
+Because of this, prices have continuously gone up.

-The Canon T80 works with the Canon FD lens mount.
-Canon used the FD mount for film cameras manufactured from 1971-1992.
+The T80 makes use of the Canon FD lens mount.
+Canon used the FD mount for film cameras created between 1971 and 1992.

-The Canon FL lens mount was preceded by the FD lens mount, which was used between 1964-1971.
-FL mount lenses will work with the T80, but you will need to use stopped down metering.
+The Canon FL mount was preceded by the FD lens mount, which was used between 1964-1971.
+FL mount lenses are compatible with the T80, but you should be prepared to use stopped down metering.